rmi8092/movies-app/README.md

 ## Getting Started

+First, you should get a The Movie DB (TMDB) personal API token.
+Once you have this token create a .env.local file following the pattern shown in .env.local.sample file, you will see this file in the root of the project.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev